MRKonrad/MRKonrad/_posts/2015-07-13-Osirix-Plugin1.md

 tags: tutorial
 ---

-It's not easy to find documentation or examples how to develop one's own Osirix plugin.
+It's not easy to find documentation or examples on how to develop one's own Osirix plugin.
 I gathered here some materials and my experience.

 # Useful websites